Avaiga/taipy-getting-started/steps/explain_md/step_6_scenario_execution.md

 # Creation and execution of Scenarios

-Now that you have seen how to create and run a single pipeline, let's configure a scenario that will run two pipelines: the first pipeline (*baseline*) and another one (*ml*) that will predict through a different function.
+Now that you have seen how to create and run a single pipeline let's configure a scenario.
+This scenario will run two pipelines: the first pipeline (*baseline*) and another one (*ml*) that will predict through a different function.

 ```python
 from statsmodels.tsa.ar_model import AutoReg